apollographql/apollo-client/docs/source/essentials/mutations.md

 );
 ```

 If you try updating a todo, you'll notice that the UI updates immediately.
 Even though we don't plan on using the mutation return result in our UI, we still need to return the `id` and the property we updated in order for our UI to update reactively.
 Here, we don't need to specify an update function since the todos query will automatically reconstruct the query result with the updated todo's entry in the cache.
-If you'd like to dive deeper into the Apollo cache's normalization strategy, check out our advanced [caching guide](../advanced/caching.html).
+If you'd like to dive deeper into the Apollo cache's normalization strategy, check out our advanced [caching guide](/advanced/caching/).

-<h2 id="errors">Loading and error state</h2>
+## Loading and error state

 How do we know that our mutation has completed?
 What happens when your mutation doesn't complete successfully?
 We need a way to track loading and error state.
 Luckily, the Mutation component allows you to do just that.
 Let's look at the `Todos` component from the previous example: